 Cross over frequency is expressed as:

 Based on the frequency of the zero generated by the output capacitor and its ESR, relative to crossover frequency, the compensation type can be different.
-The table below shows the compensation types for relative locations of the crossover frequency.
+The table below shows the compensation types and location of the crossover frequency.